dataustech/trademap/src/nisra/README.md

 - Values should be aggregated from quarterly to yearly data.
 - Aggregated totals should be computed as shown in the table below.
 - Bilateral trade (imports + exports) and trade balance (exports - imports) are computed for each record (including aggregated totals).
-- (TODO) % of total exports/imports should be computed for each partner-reporter
+- % of total exports/imports should be computed for each partner-reporter at both labarea/codalpha level and sitc1/sitc2 level.
-- (TODO) Ranking should be computed for partners for import, export, bilateral and balance (including aggregated totals).
+- Ranking should be computed for partners for import, export, bilateral and balance (including aggregated totals).

-Given a REPORTER and a PARTNER(codalpha) find all other PARTNERs(codalpha) Given a REPORTER and a PARTNER(labarea) find all other PARTNERs(labarea)

 The aggregated totals should map to the following **aggregation levels** which respond to the following queries: